Skip to content

 Unlisted dependencies

-An unlisted dependency is usually a transitive dependency that’s imported directly.
+An unlisted dependency is usually a transitive dependency that’s imported or referenced directly.
 The dependency is installed (since it’s a dependency of another dependency) and lives in node_modules, but it’s not listed explicitly in package.json.

 You should not rely on transitive dependencies for various reasons, including control, security and stability.